faltawy/ah7255703/README.md

 - 🌱 I’m currently learning **React**

 - 🤝 I’m looking for help with **ML with sikit learn**
+- I’m looking forward to develop tools for dental field so if you has the same passion we can collaborate
 - 📫 How to reach me **ah7255703@gmail.com**

 <h3 align="left">Connect with me:</h3>